newcomb-luke/kOS-KLinker/README.md

 ## Installation

-The Kerbal Linker can either be installed via [cargo]() through [crates.io], or as a standalone binary.
+The Kerbal Linker can either be installed via [cargo](https://github.com/rust-lang/cargo) through [crates.io](https://crates.io/), or as a standalone binary.

 To install using **cargo**: